leg100/pug/README.md

 A module is a directory of terraform configuration with a backend configuration.
 When Pug starts up, it looks recursively within the working directory, walking each directory and parsing any terraform configuration it finds.
 If the configuration contains a [state backend definition](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) then Pug loads the directory as a module.

 Each module has zero or more workspaces.
 Following successful initialization the module has at least one workspace, named `default`.
 One workspace is set as the *current workspace* for the module.
-When you create a run on a module, the run is created on its current workspace.
-The latest run on its current workspace is set as the *current run* for the module.
+When you run a plan or apply on a module, it is created on its current workspace.

 If you add/remove modules outside of Pug, you can instruct Pug to reload modules by pressing `Ctrl-r` on the modules listing.